-Following a plant-based ketogenic diet for kidney disease?
-This salad is a must!
-It has a rich blend of flavors and is full of heart healthy fat making it ultra satisfying!
+If you are following a plant-based ketogenic diet for polycystic kidney disease, this salad is a must!
+The rich blend of flavors and heart healthy fat makes it both delightful and ultra satisfying!

 What is the benefit of following a plant-focused ketogenic diet?

-Interested in learning more about how a plant-focused ketogenic diet?
+Interested in learning more about the plant-focused ketogenic diet?

 Following a ketogenic plant-based diet for PKD?
 Then this salad has all of the flavor, healthy fat, and veggies you need!